moldovancsaba/work.direct/ARCHITECTURE.md

 - Update (v2.2.0): QUIZZZ module uses configuration.quizzz for board/covers/styles; answered-state visuals and background precedence logic implemented

 ### Game Types (Admin)
-- Update (v2.2.0): GameTypeDef model stored in MongoDB (game_types) with admin API (/api/admin/game-types); editor reads enabled types from DB and de-duplicates by code
+- Update: Only QUIZZZ (Board Quiz) is supported for creation and editing.
+All other types are removed from editor UI.
-- Role: Provide different game types with centralized platform configuration
+- Role: Provide a single, standardized game template with a centralized platform configuration.
-- Status: Active; Stars Hexa, Penalty Shootout, Quizz; Wheel component prepared
+- Status: Active; QUIZZZ only.

 ### Map System
 - Update (v2.2.0): Added public APIs for map retrieval — /api/hexmaps/[name], /api/hexmaps/random, /api/squaremaps/[name], /api/squaremaps/random — used by QUIZZZ runtime to load board coordinates